Adyen/adyen-commercetools/extension/docs/ManualCapture.md

 ## Manual Capture

-By default, payments are captured immediately after authorisation.
-For payment methods that support separate authorisation and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
-This allows you to cancel the payment in case of any issues with the shipment.
+By default, payments are captured immediately (or with [delay](https://docs.adyen.com/online-payments/capture#capture-delay)) after authorisation.
+For payment methods that support separate authorization and capture, you also have the option to capture the payment later, for example only after the goods have been shipped.
+This also allows you to cancel the payment/authorization.

 ### Make an API call to capture a payment: